Seven diseases CRISPR technology could cure

 More recently, researchers at the University of Illinois Urbana-Champaign used CRISPR/Cas13, instead of Cas9, to target and cut mRNA that codes for the mutant proteins responsible for Huntington’s disease.
 This technique silences mutant genes while avoiding changes to the cell’s DNA, thereby minimizing permanent off-target mutations because RNA molecules are transient and degrade after a few hours.

-For instance, scientists at Stanford University have developed a method to program a version of the gene-editing technology known as CRISPR/Cas13a to cut and destroy the genetic material of the virus behind COVID-19 to stop it from infecting lung cells.
-This approach, termed PAC-MAN, was shown to reduce the amount of virus in solution by more than 90 percent.
+For instance, scientists at Stanford University developed a method to program a version of the gene editing technology known as CRISPR/Cas13a to cut and destroy the genetic material of the virus behind COVID-19 to stop it from infecting lung cells.
+This approach, termed PAC-MAN, helped reduce the amount of virus in solution by more than 90 percent.

 The future of CRISPR technology

-One of the biggest challenges to turn this research into real cures is the many unknowns regarding the potential risks of CRISPR therapy.
+However, one of the biggest challenges to turn CRISPR research into real cures is the many unknowns regarding the potential risks of CRISPR therapy.
 Some scientists are concerned about possible off-target effects as well as immune reactions to the gene-editing tool.
 But as research progresses, scientists are proposing and testing a wide range of approaches to tweak and improve CRISPR in order to increase its efficacy and safety.

-Hopes are high that CRISPR/Cas9 technology will soon provide a way to target and destroy complex diseases such as cancer and AIDS, and even target genes associated with mental illnesses.
+Hopes are high that CRISPR technology will soon provide a way to address complex diseases such as cancer and AIDS, and even target genes associated with mental health disorders.

 "*" indicates required fields